CLSherrod/clsherrod.github.io/_drafts/skip/2013-11-25-musician-partnered-with-united-national.md

 And this is why David is one of my favorite artists.</p>
 <p style="padding-left: 30px;"> *With album titles like Just a Little More Love and One Love under his belt, it's no surprise that Guetta has sponsored the word '#Love.'
 "There's been a lot of my songs about love and that's the kind of person that I am," he told Rolling Stone.
 "It's the biggest energy in the world.
 Universal love.
 Have a little bit of compassion and love for each other.
 Some people might find it cheesy, I don't think that it is." *

-I don't find it cheesy either and why I work on my music everyday with my motto #AboveAllIsLove
+I don't find it cheesy either and why I work on my music everyday with my motto Above Al lIs Love.

 I <a href="https://x.com/ChrisSherrod/status/405004196577280001">tweeted about it this morning</a>.
 Come join me and David Guetta, United Nations and the rest of the world.